Hannah Arendt and Lucy Dawidowicz: Zionism & Israel in the Minds of Two Great Intellectuals

 Hannah Arendt (1906−1975), the German Jewish political philosopher, is an icon, revered by many intellectuals in her day – and now – as well as by the public.
 Her writings on antisemitism, Zionism, totalitarianism, and the Holocaust are regularly invoked.
 Less so the writings of another major postwar female Jewish intellectual, Lucy S. Dawidowicz (1915−1990), whose life and work covered much of the same intellectual territory as Arendt’s.
 Yet the two held adversarial positions about the most pressing issues confronting Jews in the 20th century, issues that are still very relevant today.
 Join Natan Fund, Jewish Book Council, and three Natan Book honorees, Susie Linfield, Nancy Sinkoff, and James Loeffler, in a discussion of how these two formidable intellectuals wrestled with the meaning of the Holocaust, Jewish political vulnerability, Zionism, and Israel.

 Nancy Sinkoff is Professor of Jewish Studies and History and the Academic Director of the Allen and Joan Bildner Center for the Study of Jewish Life at Rutgers University.
-She is author, most recently, of From Left to Right: Lucy S. Dawidowicz, the New York Intellectuals, and the Politics of Jewish History (2020), the winner of the fall 2020 Natan Notable Book award, and the co-edited volume (with Rebecca Cypess), Sara Levy’s World: Gender, Judaism, and the Bach Tradition in Enlightenment Berlin (2018), winner of the outstanding book prize from the Jewish Studies and Music Study Group of the American Musicological Society.
+She is author, most recently, of From Left to Right: Lucy S. Dawidowicz, the New York Intellectuals, and the Politics of Jewish History (2020), the winner of the fall 2020 Natan Notable Book award and the 2020 National Jewish Book Award for Biography in Memory of Sara Berenson Stone, and the co-edited volume (with Rebecca Cypess), Sara Levy’s World: Gender, Judaism, and the Bach Tradition in Enlightenment Berlin (2018), winner of the outstanding book prize from the Jewish Studies and Music Study Group of the American Musicological Society.
 Her first book, Out of the Shtetl: Making Jews Modern in the Polish Borderlands, has recently been reissued digitally with a new preface (Brown Judaic Studies, 2020).
 Its protagonist, Mendel Lefin of Satanów, is part of the core exhibit, “Encounters with Modernity,” in Polin: Museum of the History of Polish Jews in Warsaw, on which Professor Sinkoff consulted.

 Professor Sinkoff is a recipient of numerous fellowships, including those from the Mellon Foundation, the IIE Fulbright Association, the American Council of Learned Societies, the National Foundation for Jewish Culture, the Center for Advanced Judaic Studies at the University of Pennsylvania, Yale University’s Beinecke Library, the Frankel Center at the University of Michigan, the American Jewish Archives in Cincinnati, and the USC Shoah Foundation.
 In 2016 – 2017, she was the Elizabeth J. Dilworth Fellow in Historical Studies at the Institute for Advanced Study, Princeton, NJ.